United States Oil Fund

 Updated 1h ago

-United States Oil Fund (USO) is running hot
+United States Oil Fund (USO) has lost significant upward energy

 Market Positioning